 Two make-up products from the brand Claire's were involved.
 Research performed by the Human Environment and Transport Inspectorate at the end of March 2018 showed that the products contained asbestos.
 Cosmetic products are not allowed to contain asbestos as it is a known carcinogen.

-The estimated exposure to asbestos fibres was relatively short and RIVM used worst-case assumptions for the exposure assessment.
+The estimated exposure to asbestos fibres was relatively short and RIVMNational Institute for Public Health and the Environment used worst-case assumptions for the exposure assessment.
 Further exposure can be prevented by measures such as taking products off the shelves, issuing safety warnings to users, calling on consumers to stop using the products and a product recall.

 On April 4, Claire's published a safety warning for the following children’s make-up: compact powder (product code 40628, batch code 06/16) sold between August 2016 and March 2018 and the Shadow & Highlight Finishing Set (product code 05435, batch code 04/17), sold between June 2017 and March 2018.